 Additional programme items (such as a musical and poetry evening) might be added to the programme later.

-This art holiday starts and finishes at Hospitalfield in Arbroath, Angus (2 hours from Edinburgh by train.
+This art holiday starts and finishes in Arbroath, Angus (2 hours from Edinburgh by train.
 Tickets cost around £25 return).
 We will arrange pick up and drop off at Arbroath train station.
 We will advise on travel options where required.
 If you’d like to arrive in Scotland a bit earlier or stay some extra nights after the Wild at Art vacation we can assist you with finding accommodation.

 Not included: flights to and from Scotland and transport to Arbroath.
 Guests are required to take out personal travel insurance.
 A non-refundable deposit of £300 secures your space.